mindthemath/home/content/workshops/git.md

 ## Learning Outcomes

 By the end of this lesson plan, participants should have a solid understanding of version control and Git, and be able to effectively use Git to manage their research projects.
-Whether you are a student or a PI, using version control can help you to be more organized, efficient, and collaborative in your research endeavors.
+Whether you are a student, PI, or data scientist in industry, using version control can help you to be more organized, efficient, and collaborative in your research endeavors.

 ## Workshop Format